ginstrom/paladin-novel/manuscript/chapter-17.md

 Gond waited until the attackers reached the valley floor.
 "Grimjaw!
 Give them a welcome!"

 The siege engine's arm snapped forward with a sound like thunder.
-The massive stone sailed through the air and crashed into the center of the advancing column.
-Bodies flew like broken dolls, the neat formation dissolving into chaos.
+A rain of small boulders, soaked in ptich and set alight, crashed into the center of the advancing column.
+Bodies fell under the onslaught, and burning pitch splashed in a large radius.
+The neat formation dissolved into chaos.

 "Again!"
 Grimjaw roared, his crew already reloading.